ToGanz/odin-facebook/README.md

 This is the final project of the Ruby on Rails part from the curriculum of The Odin Project. https://www.theodinproject.com/courses/ruby-on-rails/lessons/final-project?ref=lnav

 This project contains the core pieces of facebook, which include – users, profiles, “friending”, posts, news feed, and “liking”.
-The sign-in is implemented by using Omniauth and Devise.
+The sign-in is implemented by using Devise.

 ###  The main takeaways of this app were:
  - authenticaion with the devise gem